-Note: Ring tones are stored in your handset using the same memory space used to store messages, Java application data, items accessible through My Pictures, and voice records created when your handset is in a call.
+Note: Ring tones are stored in your handset using the same memory space used to store messages, Java application data, items accessible through the media center, and voice records created when your handset is in a call.
 Deleting some of these other items frees memory for ring tones.